github-apurv-vaidya/jpop-Repo/README.md

  hystrix ,hystrix-dashboard,acturator
  @EnableCircuitbreaker to the application call for enabling circuitbreaker(Hystrix) to the project.

-	@hystrixcommand to the method where u need to add fallback method

  @EnableHystrixDashBoard to the application call for enabling hystrix-dashboard to the project.